Performative Prediction with Bandit Feedback: Learning through Reparameterization: Introduction

-\begin{restatable}[Informal]{thm}{} There exists an algorithm that, under appropriate conditions, incurs regret $\widetilde{O}((\modelDimen + \distributionDimen) \cdot N_{\KL}^{1/6} \cdot N^{5/6})$\footnote{$\widetilde{O}(\cdot)$ suppresses polylogarithmic factors in $N$ and the failure probability $1/p$.} after $N$ performative samples\footnote{Samples that the learner deploys along the way of finding the performative optimal model.} with probability at least $1-p$, where $N_{\KL}$ depends on the sample efficiency of an off-the-shelf estimator for KL divergence, and $\modelDimen$ and $\distributionDimen$ denote the dimension of the model and distribution parameter space, respectively. \end{restatable} $N_\KL$ term in our regret depends on the sample efficiency of the estimator for KL divergence.
-The discussion is detailed in Section~\ref{sec:learnmodel}.
+Our main results can be summarized as follows: \begin{restatable}[Informal]{thm}{} There exists an algorithm that, under appropriate conditions, incurs regret $\widetilde{O}((\modelDimen + \distributionDimen) \cdot N_{\KL}^{1/6} \cdot N^{5/6})$\footnote{$\widetilde{O}(\cdot)$ suppresses polylogarithmic factors in $N$ and the failure probability $1/p$.} after $N$ performative samples\footnote{Samples that the learner deploys along the way of finding the performative optimal model.} with probability at least $1-p$, where $N_{\KL}$ depends on the sample efficiency of an off-the-shelf estimator for KL divergence, and $\modelDimen$ and $\distributionDimen$ denote the dimension of the model and distribution parameter space, respectively. \end{restatable} The $N_\KL$ term in our regret depends on the sample efficiency of the estimator for KL divergence.
+The detailed discussion is provided in \Cref{sec:learnmodel}.

-Compared to a closely related recent work \cite{jagadeesan2022regret} that proposes using the Lipschitz bandit approach to find the performative optimal model without explicitly making the convexity assumption, our regret has a polynomial dependency on the model parameter and distribution parameter dimension rather than exponential dependency.